 Opportunity Stages are the various steps that a user must take to sell a product or service within your company – this is often referred to as a company’s sales process.

-Whilst Salesforce has default Opportunity Stages out of the box, you will almost definitely need to customize these to ensure that the Stages in Salesforce match the actual sales processes within your company.
+Whilst Salesforce has default Opportunity Stages out of the box, you will almost definitely need to customize these to ensure that the Stages in Salesforce match the actual sales processes within your company (an explanation on how to do this further down in this article).

 Below is an example of basic sales stages within Salesforce.
 Sales reps will move a customer through these stages trying to make a potential sale, completing various activities with each step – ultimately resulting in either a “Closed Won” or “Closed Lost” Opportunity.